-Alliant Energy Corporation (NASDAQ: LNT) provides regulated energy service to 995,000 electric and 425,000 natural gas customers across Iowa and Wisconsin.
+Alliant Energy Corporation (NASDAQ: LNT) provides regulated energy service to 1 million electric and 425,000 natural gas customers across Iowa and Wisconsin.
 Alliant Energy's mission is to deliver energy solutions and exceptional service customers and communities count on - safely, efficiently and responsibly.
-Alliant Energy is a component of the Nasdaq CRD Sustainability Index, Bloomberg's Gender-Equality Index and the S&P 500.
-For more information, visit alliantenergy.com and follow Alliant Energy on LinkedIn, Facebook, Instagram and Twitter.
+Interstate Power and Light Company (IPL) and Wisconsin Power and Light Company (WPL) are Alliant Energy's two public energy companies.
+Alliant Energy is a component of Bloomberg's Gender-Equality Index and the S&P 500.
+For more information, visit alliantenergy.com and follow Alliant Energy on LinkedIn, Facebook, Instagram and X.

 Index:

 Overview 3

 Putting people first 4

-Investing in Wisconsin 6
+Investing in Wisconsin 7

-Building stronger communities 8
+Building stronger communities 10

-Project appendix 10
+Project appendix